apache/dolphinscheduler/docs/docs/en/guide/start/quick-start.md

 ### Setup Dolphinscheduler

 You have to install and start dolphinscheduler first before go ahead.
-For the beginner, we recommend setup up dolphionscheduler with the official Docker image or starting the standalone server.
+For beginners, we recommend setting up dolphionscheduler with the official Docker image or starting the standalone server.

 * [standalone server](https://dolphinscheduler.apache.org/en-us/docs/3.1.3/guide/installation/standalone)